paloha/pit/readme.md

 ## Future of the project
 My current self is in hope of extending the functionality and rewriting the whole project pure in Python.
+Maybe even in ncurses if I feel adventurous...
 So in case you would like to use such tool, star the repo or let me know.
 It helps with the motivation.

 I planned to extend the functionality to support per-project start and stop scripts, and per-project config, plus support for additional lists of resources, such as URLs etc.
-But do not be fooled, the project might just be staled as I will be the only one in the world to use it.
-Probably.
+But do not be fooled, the project might just get stalled, as I will be the only one in the world to use it.
 Who knows.

 ## License